+For costs associated with burial, please refer to our fees and charges.
 If the plot remains unused for 60 years, ownership will revert back to Council.

 A permit is necessary for the installation of a headstone.
 One headstone is permitted on each plot.
 Memorial plaques can be attached to the headstone for ash burial in that grave.
 Maintenance of the headstone is the responsibility of the family representative.

 - Application for erecting a monument